The Curriculum Model is designed to support Self-Directed Learning; our learning culture at OneSchool.

 It’s not just the changes to external qualifications and examination programmes that present exciting challenges to educators today.
 The wider environment in which we and, especially, our students are working is changing fast.
 It is a world of connectivity and communication, of information and data: it provides exciting opportunities for learning making a new and interesting pedagogy.

-Every individual has the ability to learn, so the curriculum aims not only to maximise, but also increase this ability and meet the needs of all pupils regardless of where they currently are.
+We are committed to ensuring a broad, balanced and appropriate curriculum for all our students.
+We also encourage them to make choices that will leave doors open for further study and for careers opportunities in the future.
+Every individual has the ability to learn, so the curriculum aims not only to maximise, but also increase this ability and meet the needs of all students regardless of where they currently are.
 It is designed to provide opportunity for unrestricted progress in all subject areas at all levels.
 Our aim is all students are enabled to become ‘self-directed learners’ through our curriculum and effective delivery.
-As an independent school we ensure that our curriculum conforms to UK Independent Schools Standards Regulations 2012 requirements in the context of the aims of the schools.